 We can be grateful this morning because there were people before us who did not give up and who persevered in their work in order to see the plan and dream they had fulfilled.
 How are you?
-Do you give up easily in front of the trials?
+Do you give up easily when you face trials?
 Or do you work hard to see your plan and dreams come true?
-It’s not always easy, but it’s worth the work.
+It’s not always easy, but it’s worth the effort.

 “Father, thank you because you are not a God who gives up, thank you because you persevered.
 Thank you for the example of perseverance you gave me through the people of the Bible.
 I need your help so that you can transform me to become a persevering child too and so I can be hard-working and not give up my projects along the way.
 Thank you for helping me work hard until the projects are completed.
 Thank you because I know you will help me.
 Amen.”